jamieberrier/costume-closet/notes/notes.md

 # TODO
 - DRY up code
   - logout helper, pass message
+  - dance studio model
+    - used more than once
+      - costume_assignments.where("dance_season = '%s'", Time.now.year)
   - not working: try_to_save(user) -> registrations helper
   - using?
     - registrations helper